An aneurysm is an abnormal widening or ballooning of a part of an artery due to weakness in the wall of the blood vessel.

-- The major artery from the heart (the aorta)
+- Major artery from the heart (the aorta)

-- The brain (cerebral aneurysm)
+- Brain (cerebral aneurysm)

-- In the leg behind the knee popliteal artery aneurysm)
+- Behind the knee in the leg (popliteal artery aneurysm)

 - Intestine (mesenteric artery aneurysm)

-High blood pressure, high cholesterol, and cigarette smoking may raise your risk of certain types of aneurysms.
+High blood pressure, high cholesterol, and cigarette smoking may raise your risk for certain types of aneurysms.
 High blood pressure is thought to play a role in abdominal aortic aneurysms.
 Atherosclerotic disease (cholesterol buildup in arteries) may also lead to the formation of some aneurysms.

 Pregnancy is often linked to the formation and rupture of splenic artery aneurysms.

 If an aneurysm ruptures, pain, low blood pressure, a rapid heart rate, and lightheadedness may occur.
+When a brain aneurysm ruptures, there is a sudden severe headache that some people say is the "worst headache of my life."
 The risk of death after a rupture is high.